 June-August 2010 - Russia experiences the worst heat wave on its record, causing 15,000 deaths and destroying 25% of the grain crop.

 FIFA selects Russia to host the 2018 World Cup

 December 4, 2011 - Parliamentary elections take place

 .
 United Russia, Vladimir Putin's ruling party, suffers big losses in the election, but retains its parliamentary majority.
 The official election results are 238 seats for United Russia, 92 seats for the Communists, 64 seats for Fair Russia and 56 seats for the Liberal Democrats.

 December 10, 2011 - Tens of thousands of Russians gather in Moscow

 to protest what they believe were parliamentary elections rigged in favor of United Russia, Prime Minister Vladimir Putin's party.
-The protesters are demanding an annulment of the December 4 election results and a new vote.

 March 4, 2012 - Russia's presidential elections are held amid complaints of fraud.
-Former president and current prime minister, Vladimir Putin, faces off against Gennady Zyuganov, Mikhail Prokhorov, Vladimir Zhirinovsky and Sergei Mironov.
+Former President and current Prime Minister Vladimir Putin, faces off against Gennady Zyuganov, Mikhail Prokhorov, Vladimir Zhirinovsky and Sergei Mironov.